 You know the cliché that working with pagans is like herding cats?
 Don’t you believe it.
 Cats are smart.
-They learn things pretty fast.
-Herding them merely requires patience and food.
-Well… yeah, this is true of pagans, too.
+They learn things fast.
+Herding them merely requires patience and rewards (usually food).
+Well…yes, this is true of pagans, too.
 Lots of patience.
-And free food.
+And the free food.

 Whatever their origin, Maine coon cats are large, furry, intelligent, and amiable.
-According to a program I recently saw on Animal Planet, they’re the second most popular breed (after Persians) in the U.S. The breed was developed in Maine in the 19th century and Maine coons started winning ribbons in cat shows as early as the 1890s.
-Maine coons often advertise themselves by wearing an M on their heads.
+According to a program I saw a few years ago on Animal Planet, they’re the second most popular breed (after Persians) in the U.S. The breed was developed in Maine in the 19th century, and Maine coons started winning ribbons in cat shows as early as the 1890s.
+Maine coons often advertise themselves by wearing an M on their foreheads.

 My first Schroedinger (not a Maine coon but a calico) came to me in 1984 after I’d had to euthanize a rescued cat named Puff.
 Some Marines had found Puff up in a tree and given her to the woman I was buying yarn from.
-The yarn woman gave Puff to me, and we lived happily together for several years until she became too ill to go on.
+The yarn woman gave Puff to me, and we lived happily together for a couple years until she became ill.
 When I took her to the vet that final time, I told my son to clean away all the cat supplies.

-But a couple weeks later, my friend Rebecca phoned and said, “If you got a new cat, what would you name it?”
-Since I was reading Fritjof Capra and Itzhak Bentov at the time, I had a ready answer.
+A couple weeks later, my friend Rebecca phoned and said, “If you got a new cat, what would you name it?”
+Since I was reading books about quantum physics by Fritjof Capra and Itzhak Bentov at the time, I had a ready answer.
 A few days later, Rebecca knocked on my door.
 She had a tiny calico kitten in her hands.
 “I just went to the kitten cage at the animal shelter,” she said, “and I called ‘Schroedinger!
 Come here.’
 This is the kitten that looked up and came to me.”
-Schroedinger lived with me for more than 20 years.
+Schroedinger lived with me for 21 years.
 She’s the cat that Madame Blavatsky in Secret Lives looks like.
-But my Schroedinger did not talk like she came from New Jersey, nor did she do magic or read kidlit.
+But my first Schroedinger did not talk like the fictitious cat, nor did she do magic or read kidlit.
 She was a sweet, beautiful cat, and she died in my arms.

-But in 2001, Heisenberg was attacked by a tumor so invasive that euthanasia was my only choice.
-It was awful!
+But in 2001, Heisenberg was attacked by a tumor so invasive that euthanasia was at last my only choice.
+It is enormously hard to make that choice, but cats can’t live when their quality of life is totally gone.
 On Heisenberg’s last night on the planet, I crawled under my bed with him and read Saint-Exupéry’s The Little Prince to him.
 Born on Asteroid B-612, the Little Prince comes to earth and learns that we see best with our hearts and that “the essential is invisible to our eyes.”
-I have Heisenberg’s ashes, which are (cross my heart) golden, in a little wooden box that one of my uncles brought back from World War II.
+I put Heisenberg’s ashes, which are (cross my heart) golden, in a little wooden box that one of my uncles brought back from World War II.
 It’s on my “home altar,” between a golden Bast and a heart-shaped rock.

 I’ve always said that I wanted to come back in my next life as Heisenberg with me as his mommy.

 Toward the end of her life, Schroedinger was fat and cranky and something of a solitary.
 (Did I just hear someone suggesting that cats and their people come to be alike?)
 She was Queen of the World and I was her lady-in-waiting.
 By the summer of 2004, however, after she’d passed her twentieth birthday, she was becoming very feeble.
 It broke my heart to do so, but I couldn’t let her live a life of such discomfort, dehydrated, unable to walk well, and eating so little.
 On her last night on the planet, I held her on my lap and read a fairy tale about a brave princess to her.
-My friend Darcelle drove me to the Long Beach Animal Hospital both times, and both times cast a sacred circle for my cats to die in.
+My friend Darcelle drove me to the Long Beach Animal Hospital, as she had with my first Heisenberg, and again cast a sacred circle for my cats to die in.
 They both died in my arms.
-Now I have the ashes of both cats (plus a little cat jingle toy) in that little box on my altar.
+I put her ashes (and a little cat jingle toy) in that little box on my altar.

 Do you know the sixties folksong, “The Cat Came Back”?
 It’s true.
-I knew I couldn’t live without cat vibes in my house, so within a couple months I went to Petfinder.com and found Maine Coon Rescue.
+I knew I couldn’t live without cat vibes in my house, so I went to Petfinder.com and found Maine Coon Rescue.
 A couple of weeks later, I adopted my current Heisenberg, who is part tabby.
 (But notice the M on his forehead.)
-When I took him to our vet and said, “This is the same Heisenberg, but he’s in a different body now,” Dr. Ridgeway looked him in the eye and said, “You’re right.
+When I took him to our veterinarian, Dr. Ridgeway, and said, “This is the same Heisenberg, but he’s in a different body now,” Dr. Ridgeway looked him in the eye and said, “You’re right.
 It’s Heisenberg all over again.”

 He looks kind of like the Kliban Cat.
-Like his predecessor, this Heisenberg is everybody's friend.
-He's Mr. Puppy Cat.
+Like his predecessor, this Heisenberg is Mr. Puppy Cat, a clown in cat’s clothing.
 No matter what I’m doing, he comes to help.
 This includes sitting on my lap while I’m working.
 Have you ever tried to type when you have reach across a purring eighteen-pound cat?
 I can’t stay on the home row.
 “Heisenberg,” I say, “you need another hobby.”
 Or he goes into rug mode right under my chair and acts surprised when I accidentally roll on his fuzzy tail.
 But how can you be angry at someone who drapes himself across your lap and purrs at you while you’re reading or watching TV?